-Certificates of Good Conduct will also be required from any country where the applicant has spent more than 28 days over the last 3 years
+You will be asked to provide a certificate of good conduct from any country you have spent more than 28 days residency in, over the last 3 years.

 FINANCIAL SITUATION AND VETTING

 From experience, poor financial history can potentially cause an applicant to become vulnerable and more susceptible to corruption.
 If an applicant has experienced unmanageable debt (i.e. loan agreements have not been maintained), vetting can be considered if evidence can be provided that steps have been put in place to manage future payments.